vbrusca/ZigMatrixUtils/README.md

 </pre>

 ## Project Build Commands
 How to build an exe (NOT USED).
-There is no real main code for this librar currently.
+There is no real main code for this library currently.
 <pre>
 zig build-exe -femit-docs ./src/main.zig -O ReleaseSmall -fstrip -fsingle-threaded -femit-bin="zig-out/bin/main.exe"
 </pre>